 CSW assistants answer 413.559.5424 (you can dial x5424 from a campus phone)

-Campus safety assistants are trained professionals.
-Each assistant is certified yearly in cardiopulmonary resuscitation and as a First Responder, and is trained in sexual assault and trauma response, accessibility services, and intervention/response to witnessed or reported incidents of bias and hate.
+Campus safety assistants and health and wellbeing advocates are trained professionals.
+Each staff member is certified yearly in cardiopulmonary resuscitation and as a first responder, and is trained in sexual assault and trauma response, accessibility services, and intervention/response to witnessed or reported incidents of bias and hate.

 - Grayson Connery (he/him)

 - Ken Jensen (he/him)